bsanjok/inception/README.md

-Certainly!
-Below is the README file for your GitHub repository based on your provided `docker-compose.yml` configuration:

----

 # Dockerized WordPress Environment with NGINX, MariaDB, and Additional Services

 This repository provides a Docker Compose configuration for setting up a WordPress environment with NGINX as the web server, MariaDB as the database server, and additional services like FTP server, Adminer, Redis, Prometheus, cAdvisor, and a custom site.